uu-his/Methods/README.md

 * Cleveland, _The elements of graphing data_ (Monterey 1985), pp. 3--101.
 Book available on course reserve shelf from Monday onwards -- please do not reserve it.

 #### Assignment:
-* For the first tutorial, everyone is to find an interesting ppaer using quantitative methods and structured data (interesting because of its topic and findings, not necessarily because of the methodology).
+* For the first tutorial, everyone is to find an interesting paper using quantitative methods and structured data (interesting because of its topic and findings, not necessarily because of the methodology).
 Please read this article and prepare some discussion points for class.
 Distribute the article itself to your teacher and fellow students no later than 17.00 on Tuesday.

 #### Lab session:
 Basics of working with data in R.